NFL Team Grades for Week 3

 Result: Won 9-6

-Marcus Mariota is supposed to be Tennessee's franchise quarterback, but he sat behind Blaine Gabbert for the second straight week because of an elbow injury that has left him without 100 percent feeling in his throwing hand.
-Mariota came off the bench, though, and helped the Titans win a game that really had more to do with their running game and swarming defense.
+Mariota is supposed to be Tennessee's franchise quarterback, but he sat behind Gabbert for the second straight week because of an elbow injury that has left him without 100 percent feeling in his throwing hand.
+Mariota came off the bench, though, and helped the Titans win a game that had more to do with their running game and swarming defense.

 Tennessee totaled 150 yards on the ground and just 83 net yards passing.
-Yet, the Titans allowed just 232 yards of Jaguars offense.
+Yet, the Titans allowed just 232 yards of offense.
 The defense brought Blake Bortles back to earth, while the offense did enough to give kicker Ryan Succop more opportunities than his Jacksonville counterpart.

-Succop was 3-of-4 on field-goal attempts on the day.
+Succop was 3-of-4 on field-goal attempts.

-Things certainly haven't been pretty through the first three weeks of the season, but the Titans have found a way to win two consecutive games, division contests at that.
+Things haven't been pretty through the first three weeks of the season, but the Titans found a way to win two consecutive games, division contests at that.
 Perhaps it's a testament to the coaching of Mike Vrabel, but Tennessee has gutted its way to a 2-1 record and first place in the AFC South.

 Week 3 Grade: C+